About

 Background and experience

 Before founding SO.RC, I held research communications roles at Teesside University, where I supported projects including C2REST, a Medical Research Foundation-funded climate-health programme, and led digital communications for international research partnerships across the UK, USA, Nigeria, and Uganda.
-I also served as Communications and Digital Engagement Lead at The Angelou Centre in Newcastle, where I built and delivered a full digital communications function from the ground up.

 Published research and peer review

-I am a published researcher with a solo-authored paper and two co-authored publications in peer-reviewed journals.
-This is not background detail; it is central to how I work.
-Because I have navigated the research process from design through to publication, I understand what research teams are working with, what is at stake in how findings are communicated, and what it takes to translate evidence responsibly without losing its integrity.
+This is central to how I work.
+Because I have navigated the research process from design through to publication, I understand what research teams are working with, what is at stake when findings are communicated, and how to translate evidence responsibly without losing its integrity.

 Publications